Maddalena BARENGHI

 Publications in preparation

-“State and Environment in the Ordos Loop,” in Nicola Di Cosmo, David Bello, Juerg Luterbacher, Elena Xoplaki (eds.), The Great Wall of China as a Climate Frontier: Environmental, Climatic and Historical Perspectives on the Ordos Region.
+“State and Environment in the Ordos Loop (8th-early 9th centuries),” in Nicola Di Cosmo, David Bello, Juerg Luterbacher, Elena Xoplaki (eds.), The Great Wall of China as a Climate Frontier: Environmental, Climatic and Historical Perspectives on the Ordos Region.
 Springer Nature (in review)

-"Reexamining the Tang's Western Peripheries: Land Use, Land Loss, and Supply Infrastructure" (submitted to Tang studies)
+"Re-examining the Tang Western Peripheries: Land Use, Land Loss, and Supply Infrastructure" (submitted to Tang studies, in review)

-Mercenaries, Military Patrons, and State Founders on the Fringes of the Empire: Becoming Shatuo in the 9th-10th Centuries, contracted for the Chinese Global Histories, 250-1650 series, Amsterdam University Press (now Taylor & Francis). (in preparation)
+Mercenaries, Military Patrons, and State Founders on the Fringes of the Empire: Becoming Shatuo in the 9th-10th Centuries, contracted for the Chinese Global Histories, 250-1650 series, Amsterdam University Press (now Routledge). (in preparation)

 An annotated translation of "Jianyuan yilai houzhe" 建元以來侯者年表 (A Table by year for Marquises from after [the reign period] Chien-yüan on, Table 8), translation of Chapter 20 of Shiji, The Grand Scribe's Records, v.3, Chronological Tables (Indiana Un.
 Press, Nanjing Un.
 Press), with Clara Luhn (in preparation)